Jpoliachik/justinpoliachik/content/posts/2021-09-13-generativetrees01.md

 ![generative trees](/img/2021-09-13-generativetrees1.png)

-I'm really happy with how these turned out, given only an hour or so of tinkering.
+I'm really happy with how these turned out.
+Honestly it's pretty cool this is possible given <50 lines of code.
 I plan to expand this experiment more in the future.

 Paste the code below into the p5js editor at `[editor.p5js.org](https://editor.p5js.org/)` and hit "play" a few times to generate results.